 The Asymmetry Nobody Talks About

-Here's how it works: when you bid on a keyword like "emergency plumber" using broad match, Google interprets that loosely.
-It will match your ad to searches like "plumber near me," "24 hour plumbing service," "burst pipe help" — and sometimes "plumber salary," "plumbing courses near me," or "how to become a plumber."
+Here's how it works: when you bid on a keyword like "personal trainer" using broad match, Google interprets that loosely.
+It will match your ad to searches like "fitness coach near me," "1-to-1 strength training," "weight loss coach", and sometimes "personal trainer salary," "fitness instructor courses," or "how to become a personal trainer."

-But when you spot "plumber salary" in your search terms report and add it as a negative keyword, something different happens.
+But when you spot "personal trainer salary" in your search terms report and add it as a negative keyword, something different happens.
 Google defaults that negative to exact match.
-It blocks "plumber salary" — and only "plumber salary."
-Not "average plumber salary."
-Not "plumber salary UK."
-Not "how much does a plumber earn."
+It blocks "personal trainer salary" and only "personal trainer salary."
+Not "average personal trainer salary."
+Not "personal trainer salary UK."
+Not "how much does a personal trainer earn."

 So you end up in a cycle: